GoogleCloudDataproc/initialization-actions/drill/README.md

 ### On single node clusters

-In order to use Drill on single node cluster, run `usr/lib/drill/bin/drill-embedded` or run sqlline with zk=local: `/usr/lib/drill/bin/sqlline -u jdbc:drill:zk=local`.
+In order to use Drill on single node cluster, run `/usr/lib/drill/bin/drill-embedded` or run sqlline with zk=local: `/usr/lib/drill/bin/sqlline -u jdbc:drill:zk=local`.

-You can find more information about using initialization actions with Dataproc in the [Dataproc documentation](https://cloud.google.com/dataproc/init-actions).

 ## Important notes
 * This script must be updated based on which Drill version you wish you install
 * This script must be updated based on your Cloud Dataproc cluster
-* Access to the Drill UI is possible via SSH forwarding to port 8047 on any drillbit, or with a [SOCKS proxy via SSH](https://cloud.google.com/solutions/connecting-securely#socks-proxy-over-ssh).
+* Access to the Drill UI is possible via SSH forwarding to port 8047 on any node, or with a [SOCKS proxy via SSH](https://cloud.google.com/solutions/connecting-securely#socks-proxy-over-ssh).
 * By default your Drill query profiles are stored in GCS in your cluster's dataproc bucket, as returned by `/usr/share/google/get_metadata_value attributes/dataproc-bucket`.
 You can change this in `drill.sh`.